 Overview

 Supabase serves as the PostgreSQL hosting provider for Plainform, offering a managed database instance that Plainform connects to via Prisma ORM.
-While Supabase offers many features (authentication, storage, real-time subscriptions), Plainform uses it solely as a PostgreSQL database host.
+Plainform also includes the Supabase JavaScript client so projects can opt into Supabase features such as Edge Functions, Storage, or real-time subscriptions without adding setup from scratch.

 What Supabase Provides